DKISTDC/dkist/docs/tutorial/3_dataset_dimensionality.md

 ```

 This constant defines the path to a folder containing the metadata ASDF and a few data files for a small VISP dataset.
-These are automatically downloaded as a .tar file and unpacked the first time you import the sample data so that the dataset is always available.
+These are automatically downloaded the first time you import the sample data so that the dataset is always available.

++++

 ## Constructing `Dataset` Objects